Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Inter-set compatibility metric

 with a corresponding symmetrized KL divergence $J=(2.1\pm0.4)\!\times\!10^{-3}$.
-These results confirm that heavy–flavor PDFs from independent NNLO global analyses now exhibit consistency at the $\sim1$–$1.5\sigma$ level, marking the first statistically controlled regime of heavy-flavor evolution.
+These results confirm that heavy--flavor PDFs from independent NNLO global analyses now exhibit consistency at the $\sim1$--$1.5\sigma$ level, signifying the first statistically controlled regime of heavy--flavor evolution.
+This convergence establishes a quantitative foundation for future precision studies of small-$x$ QCD dynamics and collider observables.